 The current research of AI still has some limitations.
 Primarily, its internal operation process and principle are not fully clarified.
 Even if it can behave similarly to human beings, its perception and processing are still different.
 On the other hand, the thinking mode of clinicians is also difficult to fully imitate.
 Therefore, AI could not completely replace the work of doctors and physicists, at least for now.
 However, the important trend of big data analysis and ML is expected to make it possible.
 The development of more precise AI algorithms and models, which makes RT more accurate and effective, is an exciting prospect.

-Provenance and Peer Review: This article was commissioned by the Guest Editor [Wai Tong Ng, Sophie (Shao Hui) Huang, Hai-Qiang Mai] for the series “Precision Radiotherapy in Nasopharyngeal Carcinoma” published in Annals of Nasopharynx Cancer.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+Provenance and Peer Review: This article was commissioned by the editorial office, Annals of Nasopharynx Cancer for the series “Precision Radiotherapy in Nasopharyngeal Carcinoma”.
+The article has undergone external peer review.

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/anpc.2020.03.02).
 The series “Precision Radiotherapy in Nasopharyngeal Carcinoma” was commissioned by the editorial office without any funding or sponsorship.
 HQM serves as an unpaid editorial board member of Annals of Nasopharynx Cancer from May 2017 to Dec 2020.
 The other authors have no conflicts of interest to declare.